- There are many different types of abuse (physical, verbal/emotional/mental, sexual, financial.

 What if my friend won’t listen to me and wants to keep the abuse a secret?

-If you encourage your friend to talk to a trusted adult about the abuse, but they want to keep it a secret, you can also tell an adult.
+If you encourage your friend to talk to a trusted adult about the abuse, but they won’t, you should tell an adult.
 It’s too much for you to handle alone.
-Even though you want to keep your friend’s secret, it is important for you to tell a trusted adult especially if you’re afraid that your friend could get hurt, or if you are worried that they won’t tell anyone.
+Even though you want to keep your promise and not share your friend’s secret, it is VERY IMPORTANT for you to tell a trusted adult especially if you’re afraid that your friend could get hurt.
 Your friend will need help even if they say that they can handle it alone.

 Don’t tell your friend to choose between you and the person they are dating.
 This could make your friend feel that they can’t talk to you if they decide to stay in the relationship.
-Also, don’t spread your friend’s secrets to others.
-Let him/her be the one to tell other trusted friends.
+Telling a trusted adult about your concerns is the right thing to do, but don’t spread your friend’s secrets to other mutual friends.
+Let them be the one to tell other trusted friends.

 What else do I need to know?